Undergraduate Degrees

 Stacked stones next to the water

 The UVU Master in Marriage and Family Therapy (MFT) trains students to be professionally competent in the field of marriage and family therapy.
 Through the application of systemic theories, skills, and ethics, students are prepared to serve a diverse client population.
 Students who successfully complete the program, including academic course work and supervised clinical practicum, are eligible for employment and licensure as an Associate Marriage and Family Therapist in the state of Utah.
-This program is offered in collaboration with the Behavioral Science Department and the family science undergraduate degree.
+This program is offered in collaboration with the Social and Behavioral Sciences Department and the family science undergraduate degree.

 Learn More